glowabio/geofresh/hydrographr.md

 ## R package _hydrographr_

-The R package _hydrographr_ provides a collection of R function wrappers for GDAL and GRASS-GIS functions to efficiently work with the newly created [Hydrography90m dataset](https://hydrography.org/hydrography90m/hydrography90m_layers/) and spatial biodiversity data.
+The R package [__hydrographr__](https://glowabio.github.io/hydrographr/) provides a collection of R function wrappers for GDAL and GRASS-GIS functions to efficiently work with the newly created [Hydrography90m dataset](https://hydrography.org/hydrography90m/hydrography90m_layers/) and spatial biodiversity data.
 The easy-to-use functions process large raster and vector data directly on disk in parallel, such that the memory of R does not get overloaded.
-This allows creating scalable data processing and analysis workflows in R, even though the data is not processed directly in R.
+This allows creating scalable data processing and analysis workflows in R, even though the data is not processed directly in R. Below is a list of the functions that are implemented in _hydrographr_ while additional functions are currently being developed.

 The package was described in a publication in _Methods in Ecology and Evolution_ ([doi:10.1111/2041-210X.14226](https://doi.org/10.1111/2041-210X.14226)).